 I would highly recommend Hongdae which is full of shops and cafes but isn’t as busy as the heart of the city.
 It’s easy to get everywhere from the metro station, plus there are many bus connections.
 Check out:

-Hostel – you can’t do better than Bunk Hostel, one of my best hostels in 10 years of backpacking.
-The friendly owner remembers everyone’s name, there’s free breakfast, and my dorm room had a private lounge with sofas and TV.
+- Hostel – You can’t do better than Bunk Guesthouse Hongdae, one of the best hostels I’ve stayed at in 10 years of backpacking.
+The friendly owner remembers everyone’s name, there was complimentary breakfast, and my dorm room had a private lounge with sofas and TV.
 It was like a home from home.
-Check availability here.
+Check availability from US$22 per night.

-Hotel – with gorgeous double rooms, a panoramic skyline view of the city and an indulgent breakfast buffet served in a stylish restaurant area, 9 Brick Hotel is where you can really splash out from $114 per night.
-Check availability here.
+- Splash-out – with gorgeous double rooms, a panoramic skyline view of the city and an indulgent breakfast buffet served in a stylish restaurant area, 9 Brick Hotel is where you can really splash out.
+Check rates from US$120.

 For more Seoul accommodation, check out Booking.com and Hostelworld.